MicrosoftDocs/xamarin-docs/docs/ios/internals/api-design/index.md

 The [NSObject](https://developer.xamarin.com/api/type/Foundation.NSObject/)
 type is the foundation for all the Objective-C bindings.
-Xamarin.iOS types mirror two classes of types from the iOS CocoaTouch APIs: the C types (typically refered to as CoreFoundation types) and the Objective-C types (these all derive from the NSObject class).
+Xamarin.iOS types mirror two classes of types from the iOS CocoaTouch APIs: the C types (typically referred to as CoreFoundation types) and the Objective-C types (these all derive from the NSObject class).

 For each type that mirrors an unmanaged type, it is possible to obtain